inlivedev/inlive-js-sdk/packages/room/README.md

 - **origin**: The origin of the stream.
 The value is between a `local` or `remote`
 - **source**: The source of the stream.
 MediaStream from `getUserMedia()` should set a **media** source and the one from `getDisplayMedia()` should set a **screen** source.
 - **mediaStream**: The MediaStream object

+#### Methods

+- `stream.replaceTrack(track: MediaStreamTrack)`

+  A method to replace the track currently being used by MediaStream with a new MediaStreamTrack